-Pasta should not be a staple in your dog’s diet.
+Pasta and noodles should not be a staple in your dog’s diet.
 However, dogs can eat starch-rich diets since being domesticated by humans.

 But this doesn’t mean that carbs should take up a large chunk of their dinner.
 As mentioned earlier, a diet high in carbohydrates can lead to obesity, and more serious health complications.

 The small amount of nutrients that dogs could derive from pasta is better supplied through their normal dog food.
 There are no perks to sharing pasta with your pet (unless it’s a cute photo).

 Bottom line: pasta isn’t that great for your pup.

 How to Feed Your Dog Pasta

 If you want to feed pasta to your pet, ensure that it’s plain and sauce-free.
 It should also be cooked for easy consumption.

 The big takeaway here is that while dogs can safely eat plain pasta or noodles in small quantities, they should never be given pasta sauce.